vladdeSV/my-windows/README.md

 I couldn't really fit these into their own categories without making the category list only have one to two items in it.
 So here we go.

 ### [AutoHotKey](https://www.autohotkey.com/)
-Insanely powerful, insanely flexibe, insanely stupid.
-Allows me to write custom scripts to "do things" with my compuer.
+Insanely powerful, insanely flexible, insanely stupid.
+Allows me to write custom scripts to "do things" with my computer.
 I have a few always running scripts, which you can [view here](https://github.com/vladdeSV/my-ahk-scripts).

 ### [MailBird](https://www.getmailbird.com/) ![Paid][Paid]
 I've tried a lot of mail clients, and nothing comes close to MailBird.
 Seriously.